Welcome to the Groceteria.com Message Board.

 -- Posts of an off-topic political nature.
 No one on this board cares about your politics; the topic here is supermarket history and architecture.

--- Bigoted, or prejudiced comments based on race, political affiliation, religion, sex, or sexual orientation.
+-- Bigoted, or prejudiced comments based on race, ethnicity, political affiliation, religion, sex, gender identity, or sexual orientation.
 Comments of this sort will not be tolerated under ANY circumstances.

 -- Repeated off-topic or unacceptable posts as defined above.